Central Park Improvements

 In 2017, the Council committed £9m over the next 4 years to improving Central Park so that it fulfils its potential as one of Plymouth's premier destinations.

-- Consulted with users and stakeholders about the plan for the park
+- Consulted with users and stakeholders to help us finalise designs

-- Created designs for a new play area, new café, extended skate park with parkour area and refurbished Bowling Pavilion (Community Sports Hub)
+- Created designs for a new café and refurbished Bowling Pavilion (Community Sports Hub)

-- Progressed plans for drainage, sports pitches, tennis courts, Pounds Park, paths, park furniture, access and the overall natural environment
+- Progressed plans for drainage, sports pitches, Pounds Park, paths, park furniture, access and the overall natural environment

-- Submitted planning applications for the new café and sports plateau
+- Submitted planning applications for the new café, sports plateau, sports hub and tennis courts

 - Initiated a new volunteer programme

-- Build the skate park, new play area and sports plateau
+- Complete the play area, events field and sports plateau

-- Begin work on the café, Community Sports Hub, tennis courts and sports pitches
+- Begin work on the café, Community Sports Hub and tennis courts

 - Continue with heritage, access and landscape improvements